 Depending on the specialisation you choose, Natural Science programmes can include courses like Modern Physics, Vector Calculus, Thermodynamics, Gravity and Relativity, Cell Biology, Genomics, Statistical Reasoning and Modelling, Analytical Chemistry, etc.

-Most of the major discoveries that have changed our world were made by people passionate about exact sciences.
+Most of the major discoveries that have changed our world were made by people passionate about the exact sciences.
 For others, your work might be just a bunch of numbers, formulas or some principles that are hard to understand.
-But you know that your work is used in various fields, and many of the commodities we enjoy today (e.g. electricity, warmth, trading, shelter) wouldn’t be possible without science.
-The breakthroughs of the future will be made by people like you, and by studying Natural Sciences you can join the ranks of the most brilliant minds that changed the world with their genius.
+But your scientific endeavours can have a positive impact in numerous fields.
+Remember that many commodities we enjoy today — the internet, electricity, heating, trading, shelter — wouldn’t be possible without science.
+People like you will make the breakthroughs of the future, and through Natural Sciences, you can join the ranks of the most brilliant minds that changed the world.

 Natural Sciences & Mathematics careers include work in interesting domains, such as Statistics, Game Theory, Cryptography, Finance, Economics, Philosophy, etc. Natural Sceinces graduates have developed their your problem-solving skills, as well as the ability to conduct experiments, synthesise information, and draw conclusions based on research.Read more